expo/expo/guides/Expo Documentation Writing Style Guide.md

 ### Referencing Bytes and Bits

-Always use the capital "B" for bytes.
+Always use a capital "B" for bytes.
 Write "bit" or a lowercase "b" for bits.
 For example:

 - byte units: kB, MB, GB, TB
 - bit units: kbit, Mbit, Gbit, Tbit